lfelipequiros/letsparse/README.md

 * How to create an app.
 * How to start an app.
-⋅⋅* Add scss to the app `yarn add node-sass`
+  ⋅⋅* Add scss to the app `yarn add node-sass`.
 * Know how to create a react component.
   ..* Style it a little bit
 * How to breakpoint and debugg something.
 * Unit test your first function.
 * Refactor with your unit tests.